etsy/feature/README.md

 which means a user will be in the same bucket regardless of whether they are signed in or not.

-The `'public_url_override'` property allows all requests, not just admin and internal requests, to turn on a feature and choose a variant via the `features` query param.
+The `'url_override'` property allows all requests, not just admin and internal requests, to turn on a feature and choose a variant via the `features` query param.
 Its value will almost always be true if it is present since it defaults to false if omitted.